 Start by sautéing 1lb chicken breasts, 1 chopped green bell pepper, and 1 chopped shallot or 1/2 small onion in 1 Tablespoon butter in a large soup pot or Dutch Oven over medium-high heat until the vegetables are tender, 5 minutes.
 Add 2 cloves minced garlic then saute for 1 more minute.

 Next add 6 cups (48oz) chicken broth, 1-3/4 cup milk (I used 2%,) a 10oz can Rotel, and 1 Tablespoon chili powder then turn the heat up to bring the soup to a simmer.

-In a small dish, whisk together 1/4 cup gluten-free or all-purpose flour (I like Bob’s Red Mill gluten-free White Rice Flour for thickening soups and sauces) and 1/4 cup milk until smooth, then stream into the soup and stir to combine.
+In a small dish, whisk together 1/4 cup gluten-free or all-purpose flour and 1/4 cup milk until smooth, then stream into the soup and stir to combine.
 Let the soup simmer uncovered or 5 more minutes.
-(This is the step I forgot in one of my test batches, by the way.
-It thickens the soup and gives the cheese something to hold onto.)

 Finally, remove the pot from the heat then slooooowly sprinkle in 8oz freshly shredded white cheddar cheese stirring constantly to ensure the cheese melts smoothly.
-By the way, I strongly encourage using freshly shredded cheese vs pre-shredded as it has a coating that prevents it from sticking together and doesn’t melt quite as well.
+I strongly encourage you to use freshly shredded cheese vs pre-shredded as it has a coating that prevents it from sticking together and doesn’t melt quite as well.